- Jan 8 Sophie Germain is the first woman to win a prize from the Paris Academy of Sciences for her paper on elasticity

 On July 17, 1816

-French frigate "La Méduse" runs aground under incompetent leadership of aristocrat Viscount of Chaumareys, forcing evacuation of 400 passengers.
+French frigate "La Méduse" runs aground under incompetent leadership of Viscount of Chaumareys, 400 passengers evacuated.
 150 men, 1 woman are left on "la Machine," a poorly provisioned raft.
-13 days later only 15 survivors remain due to starvation, riots, madness, suicide, and cannibalism
+13 days later only 15 survivors remain, inspires Théodore Géricault's painting "The Raft of the Medusa"

 On July 2, 1816